You asked, we answered.

 The Special Edition comes standard with the 3.1kWh battery

 The Special Edition features the new UBCO-designed brake system which delivers a more robust braking experience.
 More braking power and longer-lasting brake pads.
 With more substantial brake levers for better control and a more comfortable riding experience.

 We’re excited to have Peak Design onboard as our new product partner.
 Their mobile phone motorcycle stem mount works perfectly on the Special Edition.
 We love their high quality carry solutions and camera accessories and now stock a small selection on our website (US only)

 The Special Edition comes standard with a centre carry-all, a rear carry case, a Peak Design mobile phone mount and universal adaptor, and two Giant Loop straps.

 Thank you for your interest in our future products.
 We have a fantastic team of designers looking at new ways to shape the future of riding.
 We will share updates on possible new products when the time is right.
 But for now, you can keep up with our latest news by signing up for our updates below, where we are building a community of engaged riders like yourself.

-The FRX1 is hot on our strategic roadmap, and we are making good progress on development.
+While the FRX1 is still on our strategic roadmap, work on this project is currently paused.
 We will share more information as soon as it becomes available.